Skip to content

 The “Finished But Useless” audit (quick diagnostic)

-This audit is designed to be used in a stakeholder conversation without turning it into a blame session.
-It’s simply a way to name what’s happening.
+This audit is designed to support stakeholder conversations without turning them into a blame exercise.
+It simply helps name what is happening.

-If five or more statements ring true, the program is likely operating as tick-box training:
+If five or more of the following statements apply, the program is likely operating as tick box training:

-The module has a topic, but not a clear performance outcome.
-It’s hard to describe what a learner must be able to do in observable terms.
+• The module has a topic but no clear performance outcome, making it difficult to describe what a learner should be able to do in observable terms.

-Examples feel generic or sanitised.
-Learners can complete the module without recognising their own day-to-day work.
+• Examples feel generic or overly sanitised, allowing learners to complete the module without recognising their own day to day work.

-Feedback is thin.
-“Correct/incorrect” does the work, without explaining why an answer is right, what risk sits behind a wrong choice, or what to notice next time.
+• Feedback is minimal and relies on correct or incorrect responses without explaining why an answer is right, what risks sit behind poor choices, or what to look for next time.

-Accessibility and usability were handled late, or are treated as a final check rather than a design requirement.
+• Accessibility and usability are addressed late or treated as a final check rather than a core design requirement.

 What “real” workplace learning looks like